flanfly/unfuck-gpg/README.md

 cp ~/.gnupg/pubring.gpg ~/pubring.gpg
 ```

-Then call build the tool, run it on your keyring and overwrite GnuPG's keyring with the filtered one.
+Then, build the tool, run it on your keyring and overwrite GnuPG's keyring with the filtered one.

 ```bash
 cp ~/.gnupg/pubring.gpg ./pubring.gpg